-- (a) the authority's policy in relation to provision for additional support needs, - (b) the arrangements made by the authority in making appropriate arrangement for keeping under consideration the additional support needs of each such child and
+(a) the authority's policy in relation to provision for additional support needs,

-- c) the other opportunities available under this Act for the identification of children and young persons who - - a) have additional support needs, - b) require, or would require, a co-ordinated support plan, - c) the role of parents, children and young persons in the arrangements referred to in paragraph (b), - d) the mediation services provided - e) the officer or officers of the authority from whom parents of children having additional support needs, and young persons having such needs, can obtain advice and further information about provision for such needs.
+- (b) the arrangements made by the authority in making appropriate arrangement for keeping under consideration the additional support needs of each such child and young person and the particular additional support needs of the children and young persons so identified. - c) the other opportunities available under this Act for the identification of children and young persons who - - a) have additional support needs, - b) require, or would require, a co-ordinated support plan, - c) the role of parents, children and young persons in the arrangements referred to in paragraph (b), - d) the mediation services provided - e) the officer or officers of the authority from whom parents of children having additional support needs, and young persons having such needs, can obtain advice and further information about provision for such needs.